Aseedholm/Pumpkin-Brush/FinalProject/milestones/3/Readme.md

 # F.A.Q.
 (Instructor Anticipated Questions)

 1. Q: How do we handle undo?
 	- A: Undo should undo the last command a user did and send that action to the server.
-Note, that if a user paints on top of a pixel that you are undo'ing the operation on, your change will override there change.
+Note, that if a user paints on top of a pixel that you are undo'ing the operation on, your change will override their change.
 This is fine behavior.
 2. Q: Can I change this to be a peer-peer applciation or otherwise change the structure of the networked code?
 	- A: Sure, so long as at least 3 clients can paint at the same time.
 3. Q: Does your instructor enjoy painting?